phoenixstormcrow/noisify-canvas/README.md

 ## about the code

-Untranspiled es6 code is in the `src` directory, and is transpiled using babel into the `lib` directory.
+Untranspiled es6 code is in the `src` directory, and is transpiled using the babelify transform into the `build` directory.
 The included `.eslintrc` is copied, probably verbatim, from Eric Elliott's [gist](https://gist.github.com/ericelliott/ce988c1a808ad903a528).

 ## license